Our Blog

 Make sure you put your scarf on after your outerwear.
 If you put your scarf on first, it’ll push your jacket collar back and make you look sloppy.

-Coordinating Scarf Colors & Patterns With Your Outfits
+Coordinating Colors & Patterns With Your Outfits

 Generally speaking, it’s a good idea to make sure the color of your scarf is somehow coordinated with your outerwear.
 Most overcoats and car coats are grey, navy, black, or some shade of brown, so it’s most harmonious when your scarf color speaks to that.